İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

-Prosthetic Tooth and Dentures
+Prosthetic Tooth Dentures

-Dentures, commonly known as false teeth, are customized dental appliances made of acrylic, nylon or metals.
+Dentures commonly known as false teeth, are customized dental appliances made of acrylic, nylon or metals.
 These prostheses fit over the gums, thus replacing missing teeth.
 It helps to correct problems associated with missing teeth.

 Missing teeth can make it difficult to chew and speak properly.
 The space created by missing teeth can cause neighboring teeth to move into that space, possibly causing teeth to misalign.